jksolbakken/jkblog/content/posts/trustedtypes.md

 ![TypeError](/img/typeerror.png)

 At the time of writing Trusted Types are [supported](https://caniuse.com/?search=trusted%20types) in Chrome, Edge and Opera.
+A [polyfill](https://www.npmjs.com/package/trusted-types) is available for the other browsers.